yiqiaowang-arch/energy_hub_optimizer_calliope/README.md

 Now we need to install solvers.
 - The default solver for calliope is glpk, which is already pre-installed along with calliope conda package.
 - For Gurobi, one need to refer to [Using Gurobi in Calliope](https://calliope.readthedocs.io/en/stable/user/installation.html#gurobi) to install Gurobi Optimizer on your local computer.
 Note that Admin right and restart is needed for this installation.
 After installed, one should be able to directly use Gurobi in calliope.
 - For CPLEX, one need to first download and install CPLEX, then install its python interface by running `conda install docplex` in CEA console.
+Note that to download CPLEX, one need to first have Java installed; to install cplex, one need to have admin right.

 In the CEA console, enter the following command to enable the plugin in CEA: